-The Mayo School of Health Sciences Child Life Internship prepares individuals for professional practice in hospitals and clinics.
-Through your patient care responsibilities and clinical experiences, the Child Life Internship will enable you to:
+The Mayo School of Health Sciences Child Life Specialist Internship prepares individuals for professional practice in hospitals and clinics.
+Through your patient care responsibilities and clinical experiences, the Child Life Specialist Internship enables you to:

-- Work closely with experienced and skilled child life staff who will give you personal, one-on-one attention as you develop your own competence and style.
+- Work closely with experienced and skilled child life staff who give you personal one-on-one attention as you develop your own competence and style

 - Establish and maintain a professional relationship with patients who have diverse needs and background